guttering

 Supports roofing

-gutters and downspouts to the house and ensures that the gutter system can drain water.
+The fascia is also responsible for holding necessary roofing materials in place.
+For example, it holds gutters and downspouts to the house and ensures that the gutter system can drain water.
 Roof flashings can also support the bottom row of roof tiles or slates.

 Another type of fascia is found on decking projects.
 As with a roof, fascia is installed just below the surface of a deck and spans the perimeter.
 The fascia covers the joists and other structures of the patio frame, creating a seamless look that hides rough edges.

-Difference Between Soffit And Fascia
+What’s the Difference Between Fascia and Soffit?

 Materials Suitable For Fascia Board